wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-21-35-10.png) 9:55

-The reaosn we have to use square brackets and not the dot notation in the code highlighted in the image above is because the property that we are looking for is being passed in as an argument to the function.
+The reason we have to use square brackets and not the dot notation in the code highlighted in the image above is because the property that we are looking for is being passed in as an argument to the function.

 This is a bit advance so don't feel too let down if you feel a bit confused.

 It took Wes years to understand the benefit of a function like we just made with `findByProp`.

 ---
+x`
 ## 52 - Looping and Iterating - Reduce

 Let's add a `console.clear()` to the bottom of the script section in the HTML page we have been using for the last few examples.